Third stream

 Third stream is a music genre that is a fusion of jazz and classical music.
 The term was coined in 1957 by composer Gunther Schuller in a lecture at Brandeis University.
+There are many ways to define third-stream music.
+It could refer to a group of jazz musicians playing solely, or a jazz soloist performing with a symphony orchestra, as long as the musicians are able to interpret and play jazz music.
 Improvisation is generally seen as a vital component of third stream.
+In third-stream music, composers incorporate elements of classical music, such as the use of classical instruments and classical music forms, into their jazz compositions.
+The fusion of jazz and classical music is also viewed as "born out of a reciprocal interest: the interest of the classical community in the developments in jazz music and the interest of the jazz community in the advances of classical music."
+The innovative idea of fusing jazz and classical music pushed the boundaries of traditional classical music and introduced a new genre that blends the two styles into a unique hybrid form.

-Schuller's definition
+Definition and critics

 In 1961, Schuller defined third stream as "a new genre of music located about halfway between jazz and classical music".
 He insisted that "by definition there is no such thing as 'third stream jazz'".
 He noted that while critics on both sides of third stream objected to tainting their favorite music with the other, more strenuous objections were typically made by jazz musicians who felt such efforts were "an assault on their traditions".
 He wrote that "by designating the music as a 'separate, third stream', the other two mainstreams could go about their way unaffected by the attempts at fusion".
+Third-stream music emerged during a time when jazz was seeking recognition as a legitimate art form, and European musical traditions were still widely considered the standard by which all music was judged.
+The fusion of jazz and classical music, forming a new music genre, worsened the longstanding struggle of African American musicians to gain recognition for their art style within the mainstream of American culture.

 Critics have argued that third stream—by drawing on two very different styles—dilutes the power of each in combining them.
+The jazz component of the music has been criticized for being too serious and not "swing" enough.
+Throughout the history of third-stream music style, bringing in two contrasting music styles forming a new music genre has not in general been welcomed by either camp, which has caused advocates and practitioners of this approach to face aesthetic battles on both sides.
 Others reject such notions and consider third stream an interesting musical development.
 In 1981, Schuller offered a list of "What Third Stream Is Not":